-Global equity volumes were generally mixed during the first quarter of 2022.
-Research from Raymond James indicated that the average daily volumes of U.S. cash equities and U.S. options were down 12% and up 1%, respectively, as compared to a year earlier, while average daily volume of European cash equities shares were up 31% (in notional value).
-Over the same timeframe, Eurex average daily volumes of equity derivatives were up 16% while Euronext equity derivative index volumes increased by 36%.
-BGC's equity business primarily consists of equity derivatives.
-Our overall revenues from Equities decreased by 4.7% to \$67.1 million.
+Global equity volumes were generally mixed during the third quarter of 2022.
+According to SIFMA and the OCC, the average daily volumes of U.S. cash equities and U.S. options were up 12% and 6%, respectively, as compared to a year earlier.
+Over the same timeframe, Eurex average daily volumes of equity derivatives were up 13% while Euronext equity derivative index volumes increased by 9%.
+BGC's equity business primarily consists of equity derivatives, particularly European equity derivatives.
+Our overall revenues from Equities decreased by 11.6% to \$48.4 million.